fin-cli/handbook/guides/commands-cookbook.md

 Note the `autoload` declaration, which loads `command.php`.

-Once you've added a valid composer.json file to your project repository, WP-CLI users can pull it in via the package manager from the location you opted to store it in.
+Once you've added a valid composer.json file to your project repository, FIN-CLI users can pull it in via the package manager from the location you opted to store it in.
 Here's a few examples of storage locations and the corresponding syntax of installing it via the package manager:

 #### Git repository